RotherOSS/doc-otobo-installation/content/updating-docker.rst

 .. note::

     The above listed commands can be automated.
-    For that purpose the script *scripts/update.sh* will be made available in OTOBO 10.0.8.
+    For that purpose the script *scripts/update.sh* is available in OTOBO 11.0.
     This script runs the commands, starting with the **docker-compose pull** command.

     .. code-block:: bash